madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

  * Adornment transformation needs an entry point (a query) and **dataflow information flows top-down** from heads to the bodies.
-We don't have a procedure for computing modes (yet), but we mentioned the predicates defined in the heads should be a function of those.
-This suggests **bottom-up information flow**.
+We don't have a procedure for computing modes (yet), but we mentioned the predicates defined in the heads should be a function of those in the body.
+This suggests a **bottom-up information flow**.
  * Binding (adornment) patterns **qualify subgoals** (predicates applied to tuples of variable and constants).
 Mode patterns, on the other hand, **qualify predicates** and hence don't change from one subgoal to another.